WPCD-Workflows/documentation/source/old/imp3/public/xml/imp3_tasks.rst

 -  Integration of 0-D codes: Functioning 0D codes with documentation integrated into the Kepler environment and using the UAL

-WP11-ITM-IMP3-ACT2: Implementation, integration, verification and validation of edge codes
+WP11-EU-IM-IMP3-ACT2: Implementation, integration, verification and validation of edge codes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following tasks are grouped under this activity:

 1. Implementation and release (including verification and validation) of
-   a number of edge codes using CPOs (See appendix A, Phase V of "ITM
+   a number of edge codes using CPOs (See appendix A, Phase V of "EU-IM
    modules release cycle")

 2. Definition, implementation, verification and the start of validation